C-D-Lewis/chunky-fargate/README.md

 > Optionally, restart the render from 0 SPP, and update the world files by
 > adding the `--restart` option.

-The output PNG snapshot will be saved in the scene directory, for example:
+The output PNG snapshot will be saved by Chunky in the scene directory, for
+example:

 ```
 scenes/render-test-scene/snapshots/render-test-scene-100.png